-45.2.1.186f 10BASE-T1S/T1M test mode control register (Register 1.2299)
+45.2.1.236 10BASE-T1S/T1M test mode control register (Register 1.2299)

+Change as follows so that it applies equally to 10BASE-T1S & T1M:

 The assignment of bits in the 10BASE-T1S test mode control register is shown in Table 45–150 - 10BASE-T1S/T1M test mode control register bit definitions”.
 The default values for each bit should be chosen so that the initial state of the device upon power up or reset is a normal operational state without management intervention.

-45.2.1.186f.1 Test mode control (1.2299.15:13)

-Transmitter test mode operations defined by bits 1.2299.15:13 are described in 147.5.2.
-The default value for bits 1.2299.15:13 is zero.

 45.2.3 PCS registers

-Change Table 45–176 as follows (unchanged rows not shown):
+Change Table 45–233—PCS registers as follows (unchanged rows not shown):